-This bit is set if the exception 1 handler was invoked due to a task switch occurring to a task having a Intel486 Microprocessor TSS with the T bit set.
+This bit is set if the exception 1 handler is invoked due to a task switch occurring to a task having an Am486DX/DX2 microprocessor TSS with the T bit set.
 Note the task switch into the new task occurs normally, but before the first instruction of the task is executed, the exception 1 handler is invoked.
 With respect to the task switch operation, the operation is considered to be a trap.

-9.3.4 USE OF RESUME FLAG (RF) IN FLAG REGISTER
+9.3.4 Use of Resume Flag (RF) in Flag Register

-The Resume Flag (RF) in the flag word can suppress an instruction execution breakpoint when the exception 1 handler returns to a user program at a user address which is also an instruction execution breakpoint.
+The Resume Flag (RF) in the flag word can suppress an instruction execution breakpoint.
+This occurs when the exception 1 handler returns to a user program at a user address that is also an instruction execution breakpoint.

-10.0 INSTRUCTION SET SUMMARY
+10 INSTRUCTION SET SUMMARY

-This section describes the Intel486 Microprocessor instruction set.
-Tables 10.1 through 10.3 list all instructions along with instruction encoding diagrams and clock counts.
-Further details of the instruction encoding are then provided in Section 10.2, which completely describes the encoding structure and the definition of all fields occurring within the Intel486 Microprocessor instructions.
+This section describes the Am486DX/DX2 microprocessor instruction set.
+Table 10-1 through Table 10-5 list all instructions along with instruction encoding diagrams and clock counts.
+Further details of the instruction encoding are then provided in Section 10.2, which completely describes the encoding structure and the definition of all fields occurring within the Am486DX/DX2 microprocessor instructions.